ioccc-src/winner/2004/gavare/README.md

 ## Alternate code:

-The alt code [gavare.alt.c](%%REPO_URL%%/2004/gavare/gavare.alt.c) allows you to change the size of the image as well as the anti-alias setting, when compiling.
+The alternate code [gavare.alt.c](%%REPO_URL%%/2004/gavare/gavare.alt.c) allows you to change the size of the image as well as the anti-alias setting, when compiling.

 The author also provided [on their web page for the